 PetSafe Swaps & Nutrition

 Quick answer: Quince is generally considered safe for most healthy ferrets when fed in moderation.
-Aim for about Bite-sized portion as a treat. and keep it within their daily calorie allowance.
+Aim for about 0 - Quince should never be given to ferrets. and keep it within their daily calorie allowance.

 Toxic level